MoisesFlores22/hangman/README.md

 ## Current Know Issues

  - When hard difficulty is set there is a possibility to get easy words
+ - Wins and loses count is reset when you refresh the page

 ## TODO

  - Set Continuos Integration Pipeline to check the tests whenever a pr is done
  - Search for a new random word generator library
+ - Implement a backend or file to store the wins and loses of the user of the entire life